leandrojofre/SillyTavern-Stat-us-Maximus/README.md

 <img width="100%" src="https://github.com/user-attachments/assets/7c41659b-3c4c-4844-86fb-cb25284c59d7">

 ## Features

+### Status
 - When you open a chat, a status will be added for every character present (either now or in the past).
-- From the magic wand button (left to the input bar), you can open a menu to manage every character status.
-- In single chats, you can open the status menu for a single character from the Character Managment menu (right menu).
-- In group chats, click the member avatar in the Current Members dropdown to open it's status menu.
-- In all chats, click the pen icon inside the status table placed in the last character message.
 - A table with all of the character stats will be added in the last message of the character.
 - The table can be collapsed to save space (the collapsed state saves).
 - Every character status is sent to the chat in a dynamic depth that will adjust to be on top of the last character message.
 - The status can be send as system, user or assistant - default system.
+- With macros, you can set inputs in the chat UI to quick edit entries without opening menus.
+- You can set swipes or alt values for each stat entry.
+- You can copy and paste (truck button) entries between characters in the popup Menu.

+### Menus
+- From the magic wand button (left to the input bar), you can open a popup menu to manage every character status.
+- In single chats, you can open the status popup menu for a single character from the Character Managment menu (right menu).
+- In group chats, click the member avatar in the Current Members dropdown to open it's status popup menu.
+- In all chats, click the pen icon inside the status table placed in the last character message to open its popup menu.

 ### Slash Commands
+- `/stum-create-status` Creates Status data for the selected character, allows you to add data for non-present chat participants.
+- `/stum-delete-status` Deletes Status data for the selected character.
 - `/stum-create-entry` Creates an entry in the status of a character and returns its UID.
 If the character is not found in the metadata, it returns false.
 - `/stum-get-entry-uid` Get an entry uid by pairing a Character status field against a value, returning the uid of the first match.
 If no match is found, an empty string is returned.
 - `/stum-set-entry-field` Updates the value of the Status Entry field of a Character.